 You don’t need a complete subscription box ready to go before you start marketing; a prototype box will do the job just fine.
 You’ll want to think about your products, box design, and packing materials, as the unpacking process is just as much a part of a subscription box as the content inside.
 Take photos of your prototype for marketing materials.

 In this stage, you should also start considering the price of your box.
 The image of your ideal customer will influence this, as will the actual cost of assembling and shipping boxes.
-A 40% profit margin is a sustainable rule of thumb to follow for a subscription box profit margin.
+40% is a sustainable rule of thumb to follow for a subscription box profit margin.

 3. Begin Prelaunch

 The prelaunch phase is essential to putting your subscription box on the market and drawing in your customer base.
 You’ll want to set a prelaunch length ahead of time, which generally falls within 15 to 60 days.
 Likewise, you’ll need an email signup goal to help measure the success of your campaign.
 Aim for 10-20% conversion goal of purchases from your email list.

 With those numbers in mind, you move on to the prelaunch in earnest.
 You have two major goals in this time: